LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 <a name="Source"></a>
 #### Controller's source files

-- The main file is `DeepLoco_controller.cpp`: its functionning was explained in the paragraph "_Working principle of the controller_".
+- The main file is `DeepLoco_controller.cpp`: its functionning was explained in the paragraph [Working principle of the controller](#WorkingPrinciple).
 - `wrapper.hpp`: This header contains the function of the DLL the controller can call.
 ```C++
 void API cHelloWorld();